 Both devices support 2 channels with individual inputs for switches.
 Each channel is capable of power metering and the power consumption is displayed in the app.
 On the surface, Shelly 2.5 vs Sonoff DualR3 seems like an even fight, but things always get more interesting upon closer inspection.

-Shelly 2.5 is smaller than the competitor, comes with an exposed header for development at the back and 7 terminals to connect 2 switches, 2 light sources and power (or switch and motor).
-It’s powered by ESP8266 which control 2 relays capable of 10A each, which can run at full power rating independently.
+Shelly 2.5 is smaller than the competitor and comes with an exposed header for development at the back and 7 terminals to connect 2 switches, 2 light sources and power (or switch and motor).
+It’s powered by ESP8266 which controls 2 relays capable of 10A each, which can run at full power rating independently.
 I couldn’t find an inductive rating for motors, so be cautious, if you are going to drive a motor.
 Extra points for the ability to run off the DC power.

-Sonoff DualR3 is slightly bigger but comes with a DIN rail clasp and terminals are much bigger.
+Sonoff DualR3 is slightly bigger but comes with a DIN rail clasp and the terminals are much bigger.
 It doesn’t offer extra GPIOs (although some dev pads are available for flashing).
-The unit is driven by ESP32 that controls 2 relays rated also 10A each.
-Unlike Shelly 2.5, Sonoff DualR3 suggest 15A total current limit for both relays.
+The unit is driven by ESP32 controls with 2 relays rated also 10A each.
+Unlike Shelly 2.5, Sonoff DualR3 suggest a 15A total current limit for both relays.
 The inductive current rating is 1A which is enough to drive a small motor.

 Shelly 2.5 may seem like a clear winner in this category until you consider two factors.
 An average socket/light fitting is fused with 16A, so you are unlikely to take the advantage of the full power of Shelly.
 On top of that, the small size can be misleading, as Shelly’s terminals are small, and you won’t be able to fit multiple wires (needed for Neutral).
-Adding WAGO style connectors solves the issue, but increases the overall footprint of the Shelly device.
-If you add 2 gang and 2 switches to each, you will probably need connectors for both of them.
+Adding WAGO-style connectors solves the issue, but increases the overall footprint of the Shelly device.
+If you add 2 gangs and 2 switches to each, you will probably need connectors for both of them.

 Shelly 2.5 and Sonoff DualR3 come with Shelly Cloud and eWeLink apps.
-These are well integrated in Google Assistant and Alexa ecosystems and offer cloud connectivity wherever you are.
+These are well integrated into Google Assistant and Alexa ecosystems and offer cloud connectivity wherever you are.
 Both apps offer also standard features like individual channel control, power metering and timers and schedules.
 It’s the software that sets these two apart.

 Both devices work well and are responsive to physical switching and virtual toggles. eWeLink app and Shelly Cloud updates the information almost instantly.